Oblikovati/Blazor.ThreeJs/README.md

 - Blazor.ThreeJs.Tests: Our Unit Tests Definitions.
 - Blazor.ThreeJs.Tests.Runtime: Run this project and will you be able to run all the tests in the blazor page.

-The project relies on [SpawnDev.BlazorJS] for interop operations, all the bindinds are built on top of this library, this library also supports bindings for all the browser apis.
+The project relies on [SpawnDev.BlazorJS] for interop operations, all the bindings are built on top of this library, this library also supports bindings for all the browser apis.

 # Governance